Residents' FAQ

 -

-If you are unable to seek help, you can approach the nearest Community Centres/Clubs for assistance to print the voucher.
-Please bring along your notification letter, your Identification Card (IC) and ensure you have a valid Singpass account.
+If you are unable to seek help, you can approach the nearest Community Centre/Club (CC) for assistance to print the vouchers.
+Please bring along your Identification Card (IC), and ensure that you have a valid Singpass account.

 Spending Your CDC Vouchers